 - What is live chat?
-Live chat is an application you add to your website that lets visitors message a member of your team directly.
-That means you can answer questions in real time, and save visitors the trouble of digging around your website.
+Live chat is a communication channel you add to your website that lets visitors message a member of your team directly.
+That means you can offer assistance in real time, and save visitors the trouble of digging around your website.

 - What are chatbots?
 Chatbots are software programs that mimic natural language and conversation.
-They can also be pre-programmed with responses, which lets you get many of the benefits of live chat without needing someone to actively monitor chat windows.
+They can also be pre-programmed with targeted messages, which lets you get many of the benefits of live chat without needing someone to actively monitor chat windows.

-If you visit a website and have trouble finding what you need, live chat and chatbots can be extremely helpful.
+If you visit a website and have trouble finding personalized solutions, live chat and intelligent chatbots can be extremely helpful.
 Especially if your question is highly specific, it’s faster to just ask a question than it is to find an answer on your own.

 Live chat marketing has been around for a while, and it tends to be most helpful for people who are already close to making a decision (and just have a few final concerns).

-A lot of websites are using chatbots to greet every visitor and collect some information (including contact information).
+A lot of websites are using intelligent chatbots to greet every visitor and collect some information (including contact information) in lead forms.

 In a way, this type of chatbot marketing is a less annoying form of pop-up.

 Although pop-up lead capture forms are universally annoying, anyone who’s used one knows that they convert crazy better than other types of calls to action.

 Data from Sumo shows that pop-ups, done well, can hit pretty high conversion rates.
 The top 10% of pop-ups in their sample converted at over 9%.

 If you throw in retargeting pop-ups, exit-intent pop-ups, and pop-ups that only appear on scroll, the effectiveness of pop-ups is pretty high.

 But they’re still annoying.

 Chatbot marketing is relatively new, so there isn’t a lot of data on their conversion rate relative to pop-ups and other forms.